wholroyd/chathops-client/README.md

 ## Architecture

-The client app will be using Ember, React, Angular, or jQuery UI - which has not been decided yet.
+The client app will utilize Angular2 - which is not production ready just yet, but is really close.
 While Express is being used to serve up the app, it's only for the entry file (index.html), and it's only for server-side hosting.
 There is no guarantee that we would be able to get Express to reliably run locally on all desktops or phones.
 Keeping to client-only technology is explicitly required, unless it's being hosted elsewhere and being remotely accessed.